-When it comes to when and where to write, everyone is different.
 Maya Angelou starts early and works in hotel rooms with bare walls, Truman Capote claimed he could only write when in bed, horizontal, and Vladimir Nabokov scribbled on index cards for entire nights.
 Some authors hold themselves to 10 pages per day no matter what (Stephen King), while others force out 500 words a day (Ernest Hemingway).
 Despite these differences in approach, many writers share one commonality: a routine.
 As competitive athletes, writers don’t show up for practice when they feel like it.
 They commit to a schedule and stick with it.
-Yes, some days will be good, and some days will be bad, but in order to improve one has to keep going.
+Yes, some days will be good, and some days will be bad, but to improve one has to keep going.

-To be clear there’s no “right” routine, only what works best for you.
+To be clear, there’s no “right” writing routine (harhar), only what works best for you.
 So what is that?
 Well, first off, what do you want to achieve?
 Are you hoping to finish a 100,000-word novel in 12 months?
 Or complete a short story in 60 days?
-Once you know, write your objective down and put it in a place where you’re sure to see it every day.
+Once you know, write your aim down and put it in a place where you will see it every day.
 A constant reminder will hopefully spur you forward.

 - Friends, family, and work will get in the way, if you let ’em.
 Don’t.
 Review your schedule and find a few times a week where you can allot at least an hour of writing time.
 Put it in your calendar (even set up a reminder 1 hour in advance) or tack up a note in a prominent place on the fridge or by your desk.
 Make sure everyone knows they cannot bother you unless there is an emergency.